 While accessing the DB sometimes user faces the situation when they log into SQL Server Authentication mode, and it displays the error message as shown below.
 Moreover, users also face several errors other than SQL server error 233 like Error 26.
 Error 40, Error 3271, etc. This is called SQL Server Login Failed Error 233 :

 Fix SQL Server Error 233 in 6 Quick Steps

 - Enable TCP/IP in SQL configuration manager.

 - At this step, Enable Named Pipes Protocol.

 - Enable the (VIA) Virtual Interface Adapter.

 SQL Server Login Failed Error 233 – Walkaround

 We can overcome the issue faced by users while authenticating the SQL Server through common fixes.
-There are some of the possible ways, which helps user to resolve the SQL server error 233 by checking and enabling the following settings in SQL Configuration Manager as discussed below:
+There are some possible ways, which help the user resolve the SQL server error 233 by checking and enabling the following settings in SQL Configuration Manager as discussed below:

 - Open MS SQL Server in your system

 - Go to configuration tools, and then open SQL Server Configuration Manager in your system >> SQL Server Network Configuration.